lowmess/lowmess.com/src/content/blog/a-better-album-ranking-algorithm.md

 ---
-title: 'A Better Album Ranking Algorithm'
+title: "A Better Album Ranking Algorithm"
-description: 'In its quest to glorify the scrobble, Last.fm has forgotten the humble album.
-We can almost fix that.'
+description: "In its quest to glorify the scrobble, Last.fm has forgotten the humble album.
+We can almost fix that."
 date: 2018-03-12
 ---